Central Payroll Office Overpayment Processing

 - This reversal/adjustment process recalculates all wages, taxes, etc. which is why we are dealing with NET pay.
 The taxes have already been adjusted as part of this calculation using a new taxable gross amount.

-- After we determine the NET pay and send you the amount, you MUST NOT use that amount to subtract the OVP from future payments.
+- After FMS Payroll determines the NET pay and sends you the amount, you MUST NOT use that amount to subtract the OVP from future payments.
 If they change their mind and decide they want you to subtract the overpayment from future wages, you must go back to the GROSS amount.
 Contact Lisa and/or Deb.
 They will confirm the GROSS amount with you and remove the record from our Overpayment spreadsheet.

 - When we move to a new tax year, any outstanding overpayments will be recalculated to include federal, state and local taxes, TDA, TDA Catch ups, IURETS, and Garnishments.
 IU has already remitted the taxes on behalf of the employee.
 The employee has benefit of the tax in their account and may have received a refund so it must be included in the payback.
-We also have to include social security taxes unless the employee completes the Prior Year Social Security Adjustment form.
+We also have to include social security taxes unless the employee completes the Request for Prior Year Employee Social Security and/or Medicare Tax Correction form.

 - If the employee is still working, we may be able to establish an after-tax deduction to collect prior year overpayments.
-Contact Overpayment Repayment Coordinator (Deb) for assistance.
+Contact Overpayment Repayment Coordinator (Deb Doub) for assistance.

-- Please send an email to PRHELP, Lisa, and Deb with the overpayment details when you fax the adjustment voucher.
-It is helpful if you put the employee ID and name in the subject line.
+- Please send an email to PRHELP, Lisa Hays, and Deb Doub with the overpayment details when you send the adjustment voucher.
+It is helpful if you put the employee ID, name, and department code in the subject line.

 - We only accept personal checks, cashier’s checks or money orders for payments.
 No cash or credit cards.